sevvu/sevvu/README.md

 Hihi !
 I'm sevvu, but I mainly go by sev / skull (only for certain occasions).
 I use any pronouns except neos, basically just they/he/she.
-I don't mind which one you use on me, as the way I portray myself online has no effect on my irl self.
+I like to imagine myself as a silly being

 Feel free to int if ur silly :3.
 I don't take things seriously often and tend to joke about situations for comedic relief.
 Don't fret though!
 I may be bad at comforting but I'm always there if you need a quick laugh to cheer you up :)